SciProgCentre/visionforge/README.md

 Note: Currently, this part is experimental and put here for completeness.
 This module may not build.

+## Visualization for External Systems

+The `dataforge-vis` framework can be used to visualize geometry and events from external, non-Kotlin based systems, such as ROOT.
+This will require a plugin to convert data model of the external system to that of `dataforge-vis`.
+Performing such integration is a work currently in progress.

 ## Demonstrations

-The `demo` module contains several example projects (demonstrations) of using the `dataforge-vis` framework:
+The `demo` module contains several example projects (demonstrations) of using the `dataforge-vis` framework.
+They are briefly described in this section, for more details please consult the corresponding per-project README file.

 ### Simple Example - Spatial Showcase